Congratulations on your pregnancy!

 How often will I be seen during my pregnancy?

 Generally visits are monthly until 28-30 weeks, then every 2-3 weeks until 36 weeks and then weekly until delivery.
 Women with complicated pregnancies may have more frequent visits.

 Routine pregnancy visits

 At each visit, we check your blood pressure, weight, and assess your baby’s growth and activity and listen to your baby’s heart rate.
 You will have an opportunity to discuss previous testing results, upcoming tests and ask any questions and concerns you may have.
-The last month of the pregnancy we will check urine for protein and glucose.
+During the last month of the pregnancy, we will check urine for protein and glucose.

 What is considered an emergency?

 If you have bleeding, severe abdominal pain or cramping, please call our office at any time at 617-566-1535.
 You should also call if you have a fever, painful contractions, think you may have broken your water or if you feel your baby’s movements have decreased.
-If you have any urgent issues call the office at any time of day or night, weekends or holidays.
+If you have any urgent issues, call the office at any time of day or night, weekends or holidays.
 If the office is closed, the answering service will page the doctor on call, and you will receive a call back.
-For other non-urgent questions, please call during office hours (Monday – Thursday 8:30am – 4:30pm, Friday 8:30am -2:00pm) and talk to one of our wonderful nurses, Carol, Maija and Kate.
+For other non-urgent questions, please call during office hours (Monday – Thursday 8:30am – 4:30pm, Friday 8:30am – 2:00pm) and talk to one of our wonderful nurses.

 Beth Israel Deaconess Medical Center (BIDMC) is a part of Beth Israel Lahey Health, a health care system that unites academic medical centers and teaching hospitals.
 Over 4,000 physicians and 35,000 employees share a mission to help increase the access to great care and advance the science and practice of medicine with groundbreaking education and research.